factorialco/factorial-one/README.md

-# Factorial One Design System
+# F0 Design System

-Factorial One is a comprehensive design system for building consistent user interfaces across web and mobile platforms.
+F0 is a comprehensive design system for building consistent user interfaces across web and mobile platforms.

 ## Packages